JonKing93/DASH/Tutorials/ensembleMetadata/variable.md

 ```matlab
 latMeta = ensMeta.variable('T', 'lat')
 ```
 latMeta will be an array with 1000 rows.
-(If this complicates your code, you can use the [fifth inputINSERT LINK]() to always return a structure).
+(If this complicates your code, you can use the [fifth input](#always-return-a-structure) to always return a structure).

 If you list multiple dimensions, then the method will return a metadata structure.
 For example:
 ```matlab